catppuccin/nvim/README.md

         shade = "dark",
         percentage = 0.15,
     },
+    no_italic = false, -- Force no italic
+	no_bold = false, -- Force no bold
     styles = {
         comments = { "italic" },
         conditionals = { "italic" },